“Dubitando enim ad inquisitionem venimus;

 Overview:

-Our 2025 Summer Language courses will all be held virtually using Zoom.
+Our 2026 Summer Language courses will all be held virtually using Zoom.
 All times are listed in Eastern Daylight Time (EDT).
 We are offering two sections of the beginner/review level course and one section each of the intermediate and advanced courses for Latin; and one section of beginner Syriac.

-Summer 2025 Latin Schedule:
+Summer 2025 Latin Courses

 Beginner/Review Latin

-A rigorous eight-week overview of *all* the major features of Latin morphology and most of Latin syntax.
+A rigorous eight-week overview of all the major features of Latin morphology and most of Latin syntax.
 Suitable for the energetic and committed beginner, or as a review for students of any level who want to brush up.
-Students are responsible for obtaining their own copies of the textbook, Moreland and Fleischer’s Latin: An Intensive Course.
+Students are responsible for obtaining their own copies of the textbook, Moreland & Fleischer’s Latin: An Intensive Course.

-BEGINNER/REVIEW SECTION 1 – FULL!
-(Waitlist Available)
+BEGINNER/REVIEW SECTION 1

-BEGINNER/REVIEW SECTION 2 – FULL!
-(Waitlist Available)
+BEGINNER/REVIEW SECTION 2

 Both classes will meet on a MTWTh schedule except for in those weeks that have holidays (Memorial Day, Juneteenth, Independence Day), in which case the class will meet during the four non-holiday days of the week.

-Intermediate Readings in Medieval Latin – LIMITED SPACES REMAINING
+Intermediate Readings in Medieval Latin

 A six-week class intended for students with at least one to two years of college Latin or equivalent.
 Covers distinctive features of medieval Latin in a variety of authors.
 This course prepares graduate students to take the Toronto Level One Latin exam.
 Students are responsible for obtaining their own copies of the sourcebook, Keith Sidwell’s Reading Medieval Latin.
 Additional texts will be provided by the instructor.